alterway/robotframework-drupallibrary/docs/installation.rst

 ====================

-I assume that you already got Python 2.7, the |pip| installer and - preferably bet not necessarily - |virtualenv|.
+I assume that you already got Python 2.7, the |pip| installer and - preferably but not necessarily - |virtualenv|.

 .. attention::

    Unlike lots of |robotframework| libraries, this package will work only with CPython, and not Jython or IronPython.

-   Why ?
+   Why?
 Because explore in depth complex HTML structures as the ones distributed by modern CMS need a real HTML parser with the support of a full featured XPath engine.
 That's why I use the excellent |lxml| package, that does not - unfortunately - support Jython or IronPython.